The Origin of the World

 coarse-grained fuzziness of the motif and the additional red of the garment

 lend a mysterious element of inevitability to the picture.
-Entitled You Can
+Entitled You

 Spend Your Time Alone (the title of the picture and also of the song